-A65.
+- A65.
 The auditor's professional duty to maintain the confidentiality of client information may preclude reporting fraud to a party outside the client entity.
 However, the auditor's legal responsibilities vary by country and, in certain circumstances, the duty of confidentiality may be overridden by statute, the law or courts of law.
 In some countries, the auditor of a financial institution has a statutory duty to report the occurrence of fraud to supervisory authorities.
-Also, in some countries the auditor has a duty to report misstatements to authorities in those cases where management and those charged with governance fail to take corrective action.
+Also, in some countries the auditor has a duty to report misstatements to authorities in those cases where management and those charged with governance fail to take corrective action. - A66.
+The auditor may consider it appropriate to obtain legal advice to determine the appropriate course of action in the circumstances, the purpose of which is to ascertain the steps necessary in considering the public interest aspects of identified fraud.

-&lt;sup>25 SSA 260, paragraph A38.
+25 SSA 260 (Revised), paragraph A47.